OpenEvalProject/evals/manuscripts/elife-98280/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/98280/elife-98280-fig2-v2.jpg)

 **Figure 2.:** (A) Uniform Manifold Approximation and Projection (UMAP) projection of cell-type gene expression pattern following 6 hr ad lib sleep (control sleep, CS) at ZT = 6 hr.
 (B) As in (A) except after 6 hr of sleep deprivation (SD), ZT = 6 hr.
 (C) The distribution of cell numbers across subtypes is unaffected by sleep needs.
-(D) The median number of UMIs/cell is significantly increased by sleep need across all cell subtypes (see_Figure 2—source data 1 and text for statistics).Figure 2—source data 1.
+(D) The median number of UMIs/cell is significantly increased by sleep need across all cell subtypes (see_Figure 2—source data 1 and text for statistics).

 We next determined the differential gene expression (DGE) of transcripts between conditions of CS and SD (see methods; Figure 3A).
 In response to 6 hr of SD from ZT = 0–6, both increased and decreased gene expression was observed in all cell subtypes (Figure 3—source data 1).
 Predictably, there is a trend for increased DEGs in cell types expressing a greater number of genes (Figure 3A).
 The greatest proportion of sleep DEGs is ~69%, expressed by ExIT cell types, while the next largest proportion is ~17% for IN cell types (Figure 3B).
 To determine whether the increased numbers of genes expressed in the ExIT subtypes account for this cell type’s high proportion of DEGs, we examined each cell type’s probability of DEG expression given the number of genes expressed in the cell type, its Bayesian probability of expression.

 ![Figure 3.](https://cdn.elifesciences.org/articles/98280/elife-98280-fig3-v2.jpg)

 **Figure 3.:** (A) An XY bar plot of cell type specific differentially expressed genes (DEGs) (both up and down-regulated) organized by cell-type-specific number of expressed genes (X axis) shows the greatest number of DEGs are found in excitatory pyramidal neurons that project within the telencephalon (ExIT).
 (B) A pie chart of the distribution of DEGs amongst different cell types illustrates that the majority of sleep DEGs are expressed by ExIT neurons.
-(C) An analysis of the cell type-specific DEG occurrence shows the greatest probability of significant sleep loss gene response is found in ExIT cells by more than threefold compared to all other cell types.Figure 3—source data 1.
+(C) An analysis of the cell type-specific DEG occurrence shows the greatest probability of significant sleep loss gene response is found in ExIT cells by more than threefold compared to all other cell types.

 The Bayesian probability of sleep loss DEGs, for cell subtype, is more than threefold greater for excitatory intratelencephalically projecting neurons (ExIT subtype, pyramidal cells BRAIN Initiative Cell Census Network BICCN, 2021) compared to any other class of cells (Figure 3C; Figure 3—source data 1, tabs1,2).
 These observations suggest, with respect to transcriptomic-mediated changes in the frontal cortex, the ExIT class neurons comprise the major target of sleep function and extend earlier observations that frontal glutamatergic neurons are the primary targets of the SD transcriptomic response (Bjorness et al., 2020; Kim et al., 2022).